-After having made the first contact with Brooklyn, it's time to stop for a bite to eat to give us strength for the rest of the day.
+After you've had your first taste of Brooklyn, it's time to stop for a bite to eat to get you going for the rest of the day.
 There are many places to eat in Brooklyn, but one of them stands out for its famous pizza.

 Grimaldis is one of the most famous restaurants in Brooklyn.
 Although it is a widespread chain throughout the continent, within the city there is only this place, located under the bridge.
 Its American-style pizza is a hit with locals and tourists alike.

 Walk through the luxurious Williamburg and the artistic Bushwick